 Looking after yourself with dissociative identity disorder (DID)

 DID can make looking after yourself harder.
 You might find that different parts of your identity have different needs.
-You may need to use different techniques for coping and looking after yourself, depending on which part of your identity is in control.
-If something isn't working for you, or doesn't feel possible just now, you can try something else, or come back to it another time.
+You may need to use different coping techniques for the different parts of your identity.
+If something doesn't feel possible just now, you can try something else, or come back to it another time.

-For more information about coping with a dissociative disorder, see our page on self-care.
+For more information about coping with dissociation, see our page on self-care.

 Other dissociative disorders